z3r0bytes/documentation/pages/getting_started/planning.rst

 The most important user-related factor to consider is the number of users.
 If the number is large, or if many users will be querying the data simultaneously, you may want to take that into consideration when designing an architecture.

 The users' level of skill should be considered.
 Less technical users may require more pre-built content, such as dashboards.
-They may also require more training.

 Consideration should also be paid as to what event sources each user group should have access.
 As in all questions of access control, the principle of least privilege should apply.